juagargi/scion/doc/ColibriDesign.rst

   the MAC.

 ..
 Note::
+    Setting any of ``R`` or ``S`` to 1 forces ``C=1``.
-    The ``R`` flag we chose at the `design decisions`_ alters the order of appearance of the HopFields, but not the computation of the MAC.
-Since ``R`` implies ``C``, a packet with these flags set will traverse the COLIBRI service of each AS on the path, and these COLIBRI services
-    can (and possibly will) check that the ingress/egress pair they observe in their HopField corresponds to that stored in their DB for the reservation ID of the packet.
+    This way a COLIBRI packet with ``C=1`` will traverse the COLIBRI service of each AS on the path, and these COLIBRI services can (and possibly will) check that the ingress/egress pair they observe in their HopField corresponds to that stored in their DB for the reservation ID of the packet.

-    The ``S`` flag is also not part of the MAC computation, and since it forces ``C=1`` we can follow the same principle described above and ensure in the COLIBRI service that the packet represents a valid segment reservation.

 We calculate the MAC differently depending on the value of the flag ``C``.
 For ``C=1`` the MAC is first computed by each of the on-path ASes,